- Beyond the focus on futurist goals

 that can understand the reality that they see.

-(this is the explanation of many fatal accidents, such as those of self-driving cars, and Boeing 737 max).
+(this is the explanation of many fatal accidents, such as those of Autonomous Vehicles, and Boeing 737 max).

 One of Godel’s considerations with respect to his discovery was: “Either mathematics is too big for the human mind, or the human mind is more than a machine”.

 2) The indeterminacy principle – also called Uncertainty principle – by Heisember (with some suggestions by Einstein) also tells us that Science is not able to describe (in rational terms) the reality.

 Heisemberg (along with Einstein and Bohr, he is the father of atomic energy), has in fact discovered that, independently of any equipment used, the Science is not able to understand reality (that is, it is not able to describe the reality in rational terms).

 (it is important to understand that in the Principle it is recognized that no matter how sophisticated the system used: although the technologies used to observe reality are advanced, one cannot arrive at a correct description of reality).